Altinity/altinityknowledgebase/content/en/engines/_index.md

 Please check [@alex-zaitsev](https://github.com/alex-zaitsev) presentation, which covers that subject: [https://www.youtube.com/watch?v=zbjub8BQPyE](https://www.youtube.com/watch?v=zbjub8BQPyE)
  ( Slides are here: [https://yadi.sk/i/iLA5ssAv3NdYGy](https://yadi.sk/i/iLA5ssAv3NdYGy) )

 P.S.
-Actually you can create replication without Zookeeper and ReplicatedMergeTree, just by using the Distributed table above MergeTree and internal_replication=false cluster setting, but in that case, there will no guarantee that all the replicas will have 100% the same data, so I rather would not recommend that scenario.
+Actually you can create replication without Zookeeper and ReplicatedMergeTree, just by using the Distributed table above MergeTree and internal_replication=false cluster setting, but in that case, there will be no guarantee that all the replicas will have 100% the same data, so I rather would not recommend that scenario.

 See also: [ReplacingMergeTree does not collapse duplicates]({{<ref "mergetree-table-engine-family/replacingmergetree/altinity-kb-replacingmergetree-does-not-collapse-duplicates.md" >}})